Executive Brief on Organizational Misalignment

 Leaders talk about culture, alignment, and values.
 What gets discussed less is the gap between those words and how the organization actually operates — who advances, who belongs, and who quietly gets sorted out.
-I work with leaders who are ready to see that gap clearly and close it deliberately.
+I work with leaders who are ready to see that gap clearly and close it deliberately, building teams that are productive, grounded in shared identity, and set up to do their best work.

 Each engagement is built around a single question: where is the gap between what your organization says and what it does, and what does the leadership team need to close it?
 The answer comes back as a brief, a diagnostic, a workshop, or a months-long advisory engagement, depending on what the organization needs.

-A one-to-two-hour briefing for senior leadership on how unstated professional standards shape who advances, who belongs, and who gets quietly sorted out.
+A one-to-two-hour briefing for senior leadership on how unexamined standards and expectations shape who advances, who belongs, and who gets quietly sorted out.
 Customized to your context and your data.

 A four-to-six-week structured assessment of the gap between what your organization states it values and how it actually operates.
 Closes with a 90-minute leadership briefing and a written report.

-Half-day, full-day, or ten-week pilot workshop for senior leaders, grounded in doctoral research on professionalism, bias, and organizational culture.
-Scenario-based.
-Built to fit the room.
+Half-day, full-day, or ten-week pilot workshop for senior leaders.
+Scenario-based and built to fit the room, grounded in research on how professional standards, bias, and organizational culture interact to produce the gaps most teams feel but rarely name.

 A standing advisory relationship for organizations that need senior thinking on leadership development and organizational culture without funding a full-time hire.
+Often includes direct one-on-one coaching with identified leaders; recommended as a follow-on when the Brief or Diagnostic surfaces a gap that needs more than a report to close.
 Three-to-six-month engagements.

-The buyers I serve sit one or two steps inside organizations doing real work with limited time.
-Provosts, deans, learning leaders, foundation program officers, workforce-system staff, and senior leadership teams at organizations that take culture seriously and want explicit language for what their teams are operating under.
+The leaders I work with sit one or two steps inside organizations doing real work with limited time.
+Provosts, deans, learning leaders, foundation program officers, workforce-system staff, and senior leadership teams who take culture seriously and are ready to put explicit language around what their organizations are actually operating under, and do something about the gap.

 Provosts, deans, department chairs, and student affairs leadership responsible for institutional culture, faculty development, and student belonging.